 While increasing texture mapping power was important, the newly released Geforce and Radeon parts were concentrating on early versions of what the engineers called 'shaders', small ALUs or register combiners able to programmatically modify specific values during drawing, these were used to offload driver API code which set up triangles and rotated them to fit the viewing angle, and then another part where lighting was applied.

-These became known as "Transformation and Lighting" engines (T&L) and contained many simple ALUs for lighting (which is only 8 bit pixel colour values) and several, not as many, more complex ALUs for vertex positions, which could be 16 bits, but usually went as FP32 values.
+These became known as "Transformation and Lighting" engines (T&L) and contained many simple ALUs for lighting (which was only 8 bit pixel colour values) and several, not as many, more complex ALUs for vertex positions, which could be 16 bits, but usually went as FP32 values.

 As it became obvious that GPUs had extreme levels of performance available to them (a simple Geforce 256 could do five billion floating point operations per second!), it was natural to try to expose this raw power to programmers.